Mini Pot Pies Recipe (Veggie Packed)

 1. Stir in beans, almond milk, flour, and salt.
 Let simmer for about 5 minutes, stirring occasionally as the mixture thickens.

-1. Prepare Coconut Oil Pie Crust, grease mini Dutch ovens, and par-bake bottom crusts while the mixture thickens.
+1. Prepare pie crust, grease mini Dutch ovens, and par-bake bottom crusts while the mixture thickens.

 Preparation of individual pot pies with filling in a pot and pie crusts in small ramekins, alongside fresh carrots and herbs on a cutting board.